HDierend/Data-Quality-Metrics/docs/source/general_quality/Completeness.rst

 *********

 Measured, stored or recorded data must have all necessary attributes.
 So-called NaN values result from faulty operations and reduce completeness.
+To improve this quality dimension, you can assess your data whether all your information is available or whether there are any missing elements.

 ********************
 Tools and Libraries